NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 - LGBTQ+ safety and care

-- End of racism in America
+- End of racism in America and the world

 - Ceasing of gentrification in the Central District